zeniazuraiq/zeniazuraiq.github.io/_pages/teaching.md

 - Volunteer at 42nd annual meeting of the Astronomical Society of India, Bengaluru, India, IISc Bengaluru *(Feb 2024)*

-- Conducted Quiz at IISc Open Day (2024)
+- Conducted Quizzes at IISc Open Day (2024, 2026)

 - External expert for Q/A session at "National Workshop on physical sciences for CSIR-UGC NET and GATE aspirants" \
 *NIT Tiruchirappalli (May 2023)*